 Ellie May at the Perot Museum

 The Perot Museum has a new family member!
 Ellie May is a Columbian Mammoth discovered and excavated right here in Texas.
-We were able to meet the paleontologist, Dr. Ron Tykoski and learned a few interesting facts about the incredible find.
+We met the paleontologist, Dr. Ron Tykoski and learned a few interesting facts about the incredible find.

 She was found in Ellis County and her skeleton was almost complete.
 They were even able to recover her tail – extremely rare because it is typically the first thing to be scavenged, hers was preserved because she tucked it underneath her body.
-She is beautifully displayed in a unique way that allows visitors to see her as she was at the excavation site.
+She is beautifully displayed uniquely, allowing visitors to see her as she was at the excavation site.

 This exhibit is located right off the elevators on Level 3.
 If you visit Ellie May at the museum, check out the display on the wall – you are able to control a camera pointed over the mammoth to get a better look.